baldx/rock-papper-scissors/README.md

 MOTD:

-three buttons: rock, paper, scissors
+three buttons: rock, paper, scissors -
-    3 divs in one div container with flex when one is clicked compare it to computer selection when player clicks one button it gives the value to playSelection if lost display text under the buttons if won display text under the buttons if draw display text under the buttons
+    3 divS in one div container with flex - when player clicks one button it gives the value to playSelection - when one is clicked compare it to computer selection if lost display text under the buttons if won display text under the buttons if draw display text under the buttons